Russia's Sistema considers buying into e-commerce firm Ozon

 The comments partly confirmed a report by the Vedomosti daily newspaper which cited sources saying that Sistema was in talks with Baring Vostok to buy a stake in Ozon, which runs a similar model to U.S. online retail pioneer Amazon.

-According to Vedomosti, Ozon is valued at up to £494,773,950 by Baring Vostok, a private equity partnership founded by American Michael Calvey that invested $3 million together with a partner to buy a 51 percent stake in Ozon in 2000.
+According to Vedomosti, Ozon is valued at up to $800 million by Baring Vostok, a private equity partnership founded by American Michael Calvey that invested $3 million together with a partner to buy a 51 percent stake in Ozon in 2000.

 "We are looking at it as part of a new funding round (for Ozon) but without any obligations so far," said Sistema spokeswoman Ekaterina Tsukanova.
 Sistema also owns the Detsky Mir children's store chain and some online retail franchises.